 The key stakeholders that will act as partners have been identified and their roles and contribution to the project are described above.
-The target group of the project is the school serving 100 students (Lebanese and non-Lebanese).
+The target groups of the project are displaced Syrians and host communities where tensions are high.
+The engagement of these target groups is ensured by formulating the project based on extensive consultation with the municipalities, local communities, and concerned ministries/institutions.